matthieuBA/gossip/README.md

 Some examples of database content:

+Make attention to the syntax of Gosip in our version it will only take on S !!!!!

 2.5.1 :003 > tp Gosip.all
   Gosip Load (0.8ms)  SELECT "gosips".* FROM "gosips" ID | TITLE                          | CONTENT                        | CREATED_AT              | UPDATED_AT              | USER_ID | TAG_ID